Bubba Wallace Bio And Facts

 Wallace’s first season driving in a NASCAR series was in 2010, when he competed in the K&N Pro Series East, a regional series focused on driver development.
 He won his first race in the series, becoming the youngest driver to win at Greenville-Pickens Speedway.
 After snagging a second win at Lee USA Speedway, Wallace was named Rookie of the Year.
 During this season, he drove for Rev Racing as a part of the NASCAR Drive for Diversity program.
 He was also picked up by Joe Gibbs Racing as a development driver.
 Wallace spent the next season with Rev Racing, bringing home three wins in the K&N East.

 In 2012, Wallace moved to race full-time for Joe Gibbs Racing, running full-time in the K&N East series and making select appearances in what is now the Xfinity Series.
 The next season, he advanced to the Camping World Truck Series, earning a full-time ride in the Kyle Busch Motorsports-owned No. 54 Toyota.
-In this truck, Wallace achieved his first win in a national NASCAR series at the Kroger 200 at Martinsville Speedway.
+In this race truck, Wallace achieved his first win in a national NASCAR series at the Kroger 200 at Martinsville Speedway.
 This victory marked the first by a Black driver in a national series since Wendell Scott’s win in 1963.
-After one more season racing Trucks for KBR, Wallace went Xfinity Series racing for Roush Fenway, driving the No. 6 Ford for two seasons.
+After one more season of racing Trucks for KBR, Wallace went Xfinity Series racing for Roush Fenway, driving the No. 6 Ford for two seasons.

 Cup Series Career

 Following several strong seasons in NASCAR’s lower series, Wallace made his Cup Series debut in the iconic No. 43 Ford, driving for Richard Petty Motorsports in place of an injured Aric Almirola in the 2017 Pocono 400.
-The next season Wallace was selected to drive the same car full time, following Almirola’s departure from the team.
+The next season Wallace was selected to drive the same car full-time, following Almirola’s departure from the team.

 Wallace’s first three seasons in the Cup Series saw moderate success, with several top-ten finishes, as well as a stage win and fifth-place finish at the 2019 All-Star Race.
 For the 2021 season, he was signed as the first driver for the newly-created 23XI Racing, owned by former basketball superstar Michael Jordan and veteran Cup Series driver Denny Hamlin.

 Bubba Wallace has used the platform his success and fame have afforded him to advocate for mental health awareness and racial equality.
-Notably, on behalf of the Black Lives Matter movement, he publicly lobbied for NASCAR to ban the Confederate flag on June 8, 2020.
+Notably, on behalf of the Black Lives Matter movement, he publicly lobbied for NASCAR to ban the Confederate Flag on June 8, 2020.
 Two days later, the sanctioning body complied, banning any displays of the flag at all NASCAR events.
 Wallace is the founder of his own charitable organization, the Live to be Different Foundation.

+Wallace is not married, but since 2021, he has been engaged to his longtime girlfriend, Amanda Carter.
 Wallace voiced a character in the animated feature film Cars 3 and appeared in a Post Malone music video.
 He has been the subject of two documentary series, one on Facebook Watch and one on Netflix, entitled Race: Bubba Wallace.